cblte/cbrueggenolte-de/src/pages/about.md

 in software development and network management.

 Currently,
-I work primarily as a Java developer and part-time DevSecOps specialist, exploring a variety of programming languages and technologies.
+I work in software engineering, specializing in secure development practices, cloud infrastructure and exploring a variety of programming languages and technologies.
 At home, I maintain a small-but-growing homelab, mostly as an elaborate justification for having too many servers and blinking lights.
 I've gained hands-on experience with